bomonike/bomonike.github.io/kanban.md

    PROTIP: Marking items as done prematurely is a form of lying.
 Closing an item can be used to "sweep things under the carpet" and create invisible "Technical Debt".

-1. The <strong>Current ToDo</strong> list is for tasks which the team aims to do within the <strong>current window</strong>.
+1. The <strong>Next ToDo</strong> list tasks which the team aims to do within the <strong>current window</strong>.

    Kanban is particularly useful for those with multi-disciplinary skills.
 Workers can pick to work any task from the <strong>top</strong> of the Current ToDo list any task they have been cleared to do (front-end UI, database, utilities, etc.).

    Thus, Kanban is favored among "Agile" teams which need to immediately jump on new requirements added at any time.

-1. If the team does have a forward horizon, the current ToDo list can first begin as a "Upcoming ToDo" list compiled by the Project/Product Manager.
+1. If the team does have a forward horizon, the Next ToDo list can first begin as a "Upcoming ToDo" list compiled by the Project/Product Manager.

    Before the team meets to promote the Upcoming ToDO to Current ToDo, discussion occurs within Notes.
 There is a "Discuss" item at the top of the Upcoming list for what applies to all tasks.